 Strollers are available for rent at the Box Office for $2.

-- Closed captioning is available for Dream Big.
+- Closed captioning is available for Living in the Age of Airplanes.
 Interested visitors may inquire at the Box Office or when making ticket reservations.

 - Amplified Audio Units and written scripts are available for the Omnitheater.

 - Audio Description or DVS Theatrical® is available for most Omnitheater films.
 Inquire at the Box Office or call (651) 221-9444.

 - Wheelchair and companion seating are available in the Omnitheater.

 - If your group is bringing your own sign language interpreter, special lighting for is available with one week notice.
 Call (651) 221-9444.

 Sensory Friendly Resources

 - Living in the Age of Airplane Sensory Friendly Companion Script